ESCOMP/CTSM/doc/source/users_guide/using-mesh-maker/how-to-make-mesh.rst

  Creating an ESMF mesh file from a netCDF file
 ===============================================

-This page includes instructions for using the  ``mesh_maker`` tool to create and visualize a mesh file from a netCDF file with valid 1D or 2D latitude and longitude coordinates.
+This page includes instructions for using the  ``mesh_maker`` tool to create a mesh file from a netCDF file with valid 1D or 2D latitude and longitude coordinates.
+It also shows how to use ``mesh_plotter`` to visualize a mesh file.

 .. note:: An **ESMF mesh file** is a netCDF file that includes the information about the grid's coordinates and their connectivity to each other in an **Unstructured Grid Format**.
 Additional information about ESMF mesh files is available `here <https://earthsystemmodeling.org/docs/release/ESMF_8_0_1/ESMF_refdoc/node3.html#SECTION03028200000000000000>`_.